White Bean Chicken Soup

 - 1 teaspoon Italian seasoning

-- 2-3 cups shredded chicken from a rotisserie chicken works well
+- 2-3 cups shredded cooked chicken such as from a rotisserie

 - 2 cups baby spinach or Swiss or rainbow chard